VichithChamodya/VichithChamodya/README.md

 <h2>🚀 About Me</h2>

 - 💻 Full Stack Developer passionate about creating impactful solutions
-- 🎓 Currently pursuing Computer Science
+- 🎓 Currently pursuing Computer Science at NIBM
 - 🌱 Always learning and exploring new technologies
 - 🤝 Open to collaborations on interesting projects